Pierre Laval: Trial and execution

 Two trials were to be held.
-Although it had its faults, the Pétain trial permitted the presentation and examination of a vast amount of pertinent material.
-Scholars including Robert Paxton and Geoffrey Warner believe that Laval's trial demonstrated the inadequacies of the judicial system and the poisonous political atmosphere of that purge-trial era.
-During his imprisonment pending the verdict of his treason trial, Laval wrote his only book, the posthumously-published Diary (1948).
+Although it was said to have had its faults, the Pétain trial permitted the presentation and examination of a vast amount of pertinent material.
+Numerous scholars, including Robert Paxton and Geoffrey Warner, believe that Laval's trial demonstrated the inadequacies of the judicial system and the poisonous political atmosphere of that purge-trial era.
+During his imprisonment pending the verdict of his treason trial, Laval wrote his only book, the posthumously published Diary (1948).
 His daughter, Josée de Chambrun, smuggled it out of the prison page by page.

 Laval firmly believed that he would be able to convince his fellow countrymen that he had been acting in their best interests all along.
 "Father-in-law wants a big trial which will illuminate everything", René de Chambrun told Laval's lawyers: "If he is given time to prepare his defence, if he is allowed to speak, to call witnesses and to obtain from abroad the information and documents which he needs, he will confound his accusers".
 "Do you want me to tell you the setup?"
 Laval asked one of his lawyers on 4 August.
 "There will be no pre-trial hearings and no trial.
 I will be condemned – and got rid of – before the elections".

-Laval's trial began at 1:30 pm on Thursday, 4 October 1945.
+Laval's trial began at 1:30 pm on 4 October 1945.
 He was charged with plotting against the security of the State and intelligence (collaboration) with the enemy.
 He had three defence lawyers (Jaques Baraduc, Albert Naud and Yves-Frédéric Jaffré).
 None of his lawyers had met him before.
 He dealt mostly with Jaffré, who sat with him, talked, listened and took down notes that he wanted to dictate.
 Baraduc, who quickly became convinced of Laval's innocence, kept contact with the Chambruns and at first shared their conviction that Laval would be acquitted or at most would receive a sentence of temporary exile.
 Naud, who had been a member of the Resistance, believed Laval to be guilty and urged him to plead that he had made grave errors but had acted under constraint.
 Laval would not listen to him and was convinced that he was innocent and could prove it.
 "He acted", said Naud, "as if his career, not his life, was at stake".